rupeshs/fastsdcpu/Readme.md

 ### FastSD CPU on Linux

-:exclamation:**Ensure that you have Python 3.9 or 3.10 or 3.11 version installed.**
+:exclamation:**Ensure that you have Python 3.10 and uv installed.**

 - Clone/download this repo or download [release](https://github.com/rupeshs/fastsdcpu/releases).
 - In the terminal, enter into fastsdcpu directory